-Walking along Kent Ave, between North 12th and North 15th street one finds themselves peering at a large fenced off industrial site surrounding an inaccessible East River cove known as Bushwick Inlet.
-Called by photographer Nathan Kannsinger “one of New York City’s last great pieces of fenced-off industrial wilderness” it is home to the Bayside Oil Terminal (previously Charles Pratt’s Astral Oil refinery) a collection of collapsed piers, and areas of semi-wildness.
+Walking along Kent Ave between North 12th and North 15th street, one finds themselves peering at a large fenced-off industrial site surrounding an inaccessible East River cove known as Bushwick Inlet.
+Called “one of New York City’s last great pieces of fenced-off industrial wilderness” by photographer Nathan Kannsinger, it is home to the Bayside Oil Terminal (previously Charles Pratt’s Astral Oil refinery), a collection of collapsed piers, and areas of semi-wildness.
 A number of bird species make it their home.

-Once the mouth of a swampy marshland that extended all the way back to McCarren park, it was fed by a large stream that divided Greenpoint from Williamsburg.
-The creek was first called Norman Kill by the Dutch (named after Dirck de Noorman, the first European to settle in Greenpoint) it later came to be known as Bushwick creek.
+Once the mouth of a swampy marshland that extended all the way back to McCarren Park, it was fed by a large stream that divided Greenpoint from Williamsburg.
+The creek was first called Norman Kill by the Dutch (named after Dirck de Noorman, the first European to settle in Greenpoint).
+It later came to be known as Bushwick Creek.

-In the mid 19th century, the flowing water of Bushwick Creek provided desired waterwheel power and drew numerous industries to the area.
-This spot near Calyer and Quay Streets quickly became home to a number of large industrial concerns including the massive Continental Iron Works.
+In the mid-19th century, the flowing water of Bushwick Creek provided desired waterwheel power and drew numerous industries to the area.
+This spot near Calyer and Quay Streets quickly became home to a number of large industrial concerns, including the massive Continental Iron Works.